Gnawa

-Gnawa was inscribed in 2019 on the Representative List of the Intangible Cultural Heritage of Humanity.
+Gnawa music was inscribed in 2019 on the Representative List of the Intangible Cultural Heritage of Humanity.

 History

-The Gnawa population is generally believed to originate from the Sahelian region of Africa especially from Kano a Hausa Land in present Day Nigeria, which had long and extensive trading and political ties with Morocco.
-The Gnawa are an ethnic group who were brought to Morocco as slaves, and their ancestry is traced to sub-Saharan West Africa.
+The Gnawa population is generally believed to originate from the Sahelian region of West Africa, which had long and extensive trading and political ties with Morocco.
+The Gnawa are an ethnic group who were brought to Morocco as slaves, and their ancestry is traced to parts of West Africa.
 After the abolition of slavery, they became a part of the Sufi order in the Maghreb.
 While adopting Islam, the Gnawa continued to celebrate ritual possession during rituals which were devoted to the practice of dances of possession and fright.
 This rite of possession is called Jedba (جدبة).

 Gnawa and music

 Gnawa music mixes classical Islamic Sufism with pre-Islamic African folk traditions.
 The term Gnawa musicians generally refers to people who also practice healing rituals.
 The healing rituals have apparent ties to pre-Islamic African animism rites known as Bori in the Hausa culture.
 In Moroccan popular culture, Gnawas, through their ceremonies, are considered to be experts in the magical treatment of scorpion stings and mental illness.
 They heal diseases by the use of colors, condensed cultural imagery, perfumes and fright.

 Gnawas play deeply hypnotic trance music marked by low-toned, rhythmic melodies played on a skin-covered lute called a sintir or guembri.
 The method, similar to garaya in Hausa traditional music, involves call-and-response singing, hand-clapping, and cymbals called krakeb (plural of karkaba).
 Gnawa ceremonies use music and dance to evoke ancestral saints who are said to perform the healing.